Skip to main content

 Cisco Meraki MS switches offer the ability to configure access policies, which require connecting devices to authenticate against a RADIUS server before they are granted network access.
 These access policies are typically applied to ports on access-layer switches to prevent unauthorized devices from connecting to the network.

-This article outlines what options are available for access policies, how to configure access policies in the Meraki dashboard, and the configuration requirements for RADIUS servers.
+This article outlines options available for access policies, how to configure access policies in the Meraki dashboard, and the configuration requirements for RADIUS servers.

-As of MS 9.16, changes to an existing access policy will cause a port-bounce on all ports configured for that policy.
+Making changes to an existing access policy can cause minor traffic disruption on all ports configured for that policy.

-For troubleshooting guidance, please follow RADIUS Issue Resolution Guide.
+For troubleshooting guidance, follow RADIUS Issue Resolution Guide.

 Organization-wide RADIUS servers